syncfusion-content/javascript-docs/js/Chart/Getting-Started.md

 {% include image.html url="/js/Chart/Getting-Started_images/Getting-Started_img2.png" Caption="Chart"%}

-Since the data is related to sales, let us format the vertical axis labels by adding ‘$’ as a prefix and ‘K’ as a suffix to each label.
-This can be achieved by setting “${value}K” to the *labelFormat* option in axis.
+Since the data is related to sales, format the vertical axis labels by adding ‘$’ as a prefix and ‘K’ as a suffix to each label.
+This can be achieved by setting the “${value}K” to the *labelFormat* option in axis.
 Here, {value} acts as a placeholder for each axis label, “$” and “K” are the actual prefix and suffix added to each axis label.

 The following code example illustrates this,